 What Are My Options?

 The process of adoption begins with pre-adoption education, support and counseling.
 And the first step is often resolving issues surrounding infertility.
-If you have such issues, FFTA can provide you with individual counseling, group counseling or a referral to a national infertility support group, such as the National Infertility Network Exchange , the American Fertility Association or Resolve: The National Infertility Association or a local Adoption support group such as The Adoptive Parents Committee with an informative newsletter and monthly meetings in New York State, New Jersey and Connecticut.
+If you have such issues, FFTA can provide you with individual counseling, group counseling or a referral to a national support group such as the Resolve: The National Infertility Association or a local Adoption support group such as The Adoptive Parents Committee with an informative newsletter and monthly meetings in New York State, New Jersey and Connecticut.

 After you decide which road to adoption you would like to pursue, FFTA will walk you through the steps you need to take to help you identify a child and then comply with all of the legal requirements to adopt that child.